haileysavage/MART-441/homework 2/README.md

 ## Conclusion

 Overall, I found the process of comparing my work with AI-generated suggestions valuable.
-Copilot provided excellent starting points, and by integratinf my ideas, I created a project that felt uniquely mine.
+Copilot provided excellent starting points, and by integrating my ideas, I created a project that felt uniquely mine.
 Generative AI is a helpful tool, but it's essential to engage with the code, understand it, and make it your own to grow as a developer.